MoonWiz-io/.github/profile/README.md

 And because of all of that, we came up with the idea of Moonwiz.

 ## Features
-### Decentralized social media platform
-We know that many traders prefer to stay anonymous and set apart their digital identity from their real identity.
-More than that, a Decentralized platform will open a door for our next features that will come in the near future and will be mentioned later on this page.

 ### MoonScore™
 The MoonScore™ is one of the most effective & useful features that a trader on social media can dream about.
 As we already mentioned, The community takes a big part of the reasons why a coin is going up or down, but how can you understand what the community thinks if there are millions of posts every day?